 This site will provide a variety of information regarding financial aid.
 If you are interested in getting an idea of what your expected family contribution (EFC) will be use the calculator.

-This is the site where a student and parent can obtain a Personal Identification Number (PIN).
-This number is unique to each individual and represents an electronic signature which can be used to sign your Free Application for Federal Student Aid (FAFSA).
+This is the site where a student and parent can obtain a username and password.
+This username and password is unique to each individual and represents an electronic signature which can be used to sign your Free Application for Federal Student Aid (FAFSA).

 (Please be certain to use the correct extension ed.gov not com).
 Complete as soon after January 1 as possible.
 The PIN mentioned above will allow a student and parent to complete the application on line and an expected family contribution (EFC) will be provided at the end of the process.

 From college planning advice to financial aid information to career guidance, AIE has the reliable information students and parents need to make the right decisions for the future.
 Get FAFSA help and financial aid assistance, learn about college admissions, and search scholarships for free.

 As part of the United States Department of Education's default management process and public awareness campaign, the Department's Debt Collection Service (DCS) has created this Web site to aid you with repaying your defaulted student loans.

 Consortium of guarantee agencies site with entrance and exit counseling.

 A TG web site that helps students make wise post-secondary education choices.